ocean-tracking-network/node-manager-training/_episodes/04_Setup_and_Installing_Needed_Software.md

 1. Next, run: `git clone https://gitlab.oceantrack.org/otn-partner-nodes/ipython-utilities.git`.
 This will get the latest version iPython Utilities from our GitLab.
 1. Navigate to the newly-created ipython-utilities subdirectory by running `cd ipython-utilities`.
 1. Switch to the `integration` branch (which contains the most up-to-date code) by running `git checkout integration`.
-1. Now to install all required python packages by running the following: `mamba env update -n nodebook  t -f environment.yml`
+1. Now to install all required python packages by running the following: `mamba env update -n nodebook -f environment.yml`

 **To open and use the OTN Nodebooks:**
 - **MAC/WINDOWS/LINUX**: Open your terminal and navigate to your ipython-utilities directory by running `cd /path/to/ipython-utilities`.
 Then, run the commands: